640 South State StreetDover, Delaware 19901

 401 North Carter RoadSmyrna, DE 19977

 640 S. State StreetDover DE 1990121 West Clarke AvenueMilford DE 19963

 301 Jefferson AveMilford, DE 19963

 1275 S. State StreetDover, Delaware 19901

 Spinal cord compression is caused by any condition that puts pressure on your spinal cord.
 Your spinal cord is the bundle of nerves that carries messages back and forth from your brain to your muscles and other soft tissues.
-As your spinal cord travels down your back, it is protected by a stack of backbones called vertebrae (they also hold your body upright).
-The nerves of your spinal cord run out to your muscles through openings between the vertebrae.
+As your spinal cord travels down your back, it is protected by a stack of backbones called vertebrae.
+They also hold your body upright.
+The nerves of your spinal cord run through the openings between the vertebrae and out to your muscles.

-Spinal cord compression can occur anywhere from your neck down to your lower spine and cause symptoms, such as numbness, pain, and weakness.
+Spinal cord compression can occur anywhere from your neck (cervical spine) down to your lower back (lumbar spine).
+Symptoms include numbness, pain, and weakness.
 Depending on the cause of the compression, symptoms may develop suddenly or gradually, and they may require anything from supportive care to emergency surgery.

 Symptoms of spinal cord compression can develop quickly or slowly, depending on the cause.
 Injuries may cause immediate symptoms.
 Tumors or infections may cause symptoms that develop over days or weeks.
 Wear and tear of the spine may take years to cause symptoms.

 Pressure on nerves in the lumbar region (lower back) can also cause more serious symptoms known as cauda equina syndrome.
 If you have any of these symptoms, you need to get medical attention right away, typically in the emergency room: